 Cold weather doesn’t mean no gardening

 Houston “winters” are an odd mix of weather, sometimes cold and wet, other times just cold.
 Then, we have days that call for shorts and a t-shirt.
 One day could be 70 degrees with a frost the next morning.
 Just keep a jacket in your car.
 Winter is a great time for gardening in the Houston area!
+You can check here for quality landscaping service in Portland to bring all your landscaping dreams to life.
 There are lots of things to do, that can’t be done any other time of the year or are easier to do, during the winter.
 On top of the list is planting trees, at the bottom (saved for a rainy day) is deciding on next springs garden veggies.

 - Plant trees and shrubs all winter.
 Planting in winter encourages root growth, instead of top growth.
 When the growing season starts, your plants will have a bigger root system.

 - Buy a copy of Year Round Vegetables, Fruits and Flowers For Metro Houston, by Bob Randall, Ph.D.
 Stick it under the Christmas tree, for yourself.

 - Plant herbs in your garden.
 Buying cut herbs in the grocery store is